nhsengland/it-standards/application-development/common-dev/authentication.md

 lastUpdated: 2021-04-28 13:33:00
 ---

-# Standards for system authentication

-Status: TBC - not yet complete.

 In general, **all** systems MUST require a login.
 Only systems delivering _public_ information will be accessible without a login.

 Please refer to the Identity and Access Management strategy and standards before trying to implement a new system.